 Note: Speech and related actions in the service of academic freedom and intellectual discourse do not constitute bias incidents.

-All reports are directed to Janet Lohmann, Michael Reed, and Benje Douglas.
+All reports are directed to Janet Lohmann, Benje Douglas, and Katherine O'Grady.
 Dean Lohmann will share reports with Student Affairs staff, Security, and/or Human Resources, as appropriate so that a staff member can follow-up with the individual who has submitted the report, and Security may, if necessary, conduct an investigation.
 Security will also communicate and collaborate with Brunswick Police and the State of Maine as appropriate.

 Depending on the circumstances, a combination of the President, the Dean of Student Affairs, the Dean for Academic Affairs, the Senior Vice President for Inclusion and Diversity, the Director Gender Violence Prevention and Education, and/or the Vice President for Human Resources will review the bias incident report.
 In all circumstances, when it has been determined that a bias incident has occurred, the campus community will be notified by e-mail.
 In instances where the alleged perpetrator(s) is a member of the Bowdoin community, the notification will be issued in a timely manner consistent with the requirements of a fundamentally fair investigation and, when appropriate, the disciplinary process.